-The wealthy history of furniture is a source of inspiration for Wout.
-He is conscious of the classics and inspired by them.
-Constantly associating and combining existing forms.
-There is a new design in everything.
-Not ostentatious but clear cut.
-Less is more!
+It’s all about the sculpural quality for Wout, whether he designs a chair or makes a pair of shoes.
+The wealthy history of design is a source of inspiration.
+Constantly associating and combining existing forms, there is a new design in everything.
+Not ostentatious but clear cut, aware of the connection to the user.
 Things can always be better and smarter.
 He creates objects with imagination with a strong grasp on its core material.
-To the last detail, because it has to be as near to perfect as possible.
-The leitmotiv in his work is the way people handle their furniture.
-There is always the connection to the user.
-Imaginative and pragmatic.
-With a nod because there is a striking detail in every design.
+To the last detail, with a nod because there is a striking detail in every design.

 What is it Wout creates?

 The mailsorting desk for the American tax service IRS, product development for Pastoe, his first chair design added to the Artifort/Lande collection for which he later made Toro, and pieces of furniture in own management.
 A quirky men’s shoe with a small ecological footprint, an elegant ladies pump with an expressive heel.
 His creations are not only produced in series but executed as unique custom made pieces as well.
 Each new product is created in his studio.
 Curious for other products from this studio?
 Check the different sections on this website.
 Some products are directly available in the webshop!

 - Shoes: custom made shoes